about me

 Although I have been creating art ever since I can remember, I would say that the World of Gaia was born in my mind in 2005.
 This is a life project that is a labour of love.

-Living with Chronic Illness means my, “pace" look different than most.
+Living with Chronic Fatigue Syndrome/Fibromyalgia along side other medical conditions means my, “pace" look different than most.
 I work in short, meaningful bursts, often just 10 or 30 minutes at a time.
-The more I physically use my muscles, the weaker and more painful I get, and this happens quickly.
+The more I physically use my muscles, the weaker and more painful I get, and this happens quickly and it has affected my mobility for many years.
 So any efforts are followed by rest and recovery times that can vary in time from hours, days, weeks and even months.

 I call this, ‘Slow Art.’
 It is a choice to prioritize well-being without sacrificing the vision.
 While there have been long stretches where my illness prevented me from creating, this pace has allowed me to persevere and protect my passion for Gaia over the decades.